Temporalitas/element-portable/README.md

 2. [Perl](https://strawberryperl.com/)
 3. [Rust](https://rustup.rs/)
 4. [NASM](https://www.nasm.us/)
+5. sqlcipher lib (only on Linux): `sudo apt install libsqlcipher-dev`

 I'm assuming you already have Node and Git installed at the required versions since you've gotten this far.